-Equestrian statues in bronze
+The equestrian statues in bronze

 Above the narthex stand two equestrian statues in bronze by sculptor Hippolyte Lefebvre:

-Inside the basilica
+Inside the Sacré-Cœur basilica

 The access into the sanctuary is through grand bronze doors with foliage designs and relief sculptures illustrating scenes from the life of Christ, such as the Last Supper.